Admasb/Final_Project_Cyano/README.md

 <img width="573" alt="Unwt unifrac emperor" src="https://github.com/Admasb/Final_Project_Cyano/assets/126387239/f96c95fc-99ef-4b90-b9fb-a6150f33fa60">

+The PCA plots indicate the similarity and diversity of microbial composition as well as sample compositions.
+The PCA plot in Fig 4 the unweight unifrac emperror or generally the beta diversity indicates there is a distance indicating the composition differnce with the available microbes and, the Jaccard Emperror dissimilarity index in Fig 5. shows the maximum dissimilarity between samples in the x-axis of the plot.

 Fig 4.
-PCA plt for Unweight Unifrac Emperor
+PCA plot for Unweight Unifrac Emperor

 <img width="544" alt="Jaccard Emperor" src="https://github.com/Admasb/Final_Project_Cyano/assets/126387239/b210e3f4-283f-4cb9-8c7d-c4ada847fc4b">